 Meyer Burger Shutters Freiburg Factory, Eyes US Expansion Amid European Losses

-“As there has not yet been any decision on policy support measures to remediate current market distortions created by oversupply and dumping prices of solar modules, the group has decided to start preparations for the closure of its Freiburg site, which would take effect in April,” a company spokesperson stated.
+“As there has not yet been any decision on policy support measures to remediate current market distortions created by oversupply and dumping prices of modules, the group has decided to start preparations for the closure of its Freiburg site, which would take effect in April,” a company spokesperson stated.

 See also: Meyer Burger Initiates Operations at 2GW Solar Manufacturing Plant in Arizona